How to Make Your Own Cuticle Oil Pen / Easy Refillable Containers

 stretch your feet

-Are you experiencing knee, foot, hip or back pain?
 The problem may be in your FEET!
-In this post I am going to show you how you can use a simple tennis ball to relieve tight, dehydrated connective tissue in your feet.
-This foot myofascial release exercise will help PREVENT and RELIEVE bunions, plantar fasciitis, weak arches, and even knee, hip and back pain.
+In this post, I show you how to use a simple tennis ball to relieve tight, dehydrated connective tissue in your feet.

 • They take on our whole body weight